 Apprenticeships are paid jobs which allow you to earn a wage and work alongside experienced staff to gain skills and that valuable work experience, all while you are studying a qualification.
 They can take between one and four years to complete, depending on the level of apprenticeship, your ability and the industry sector.
 The minimum apprentice wage is currently £3.70 per hour.
 However, many apprentices earn significantly more.

 For more information, look at this Guide to Apprenticeships created by the National Apprenticeship Service.

-There are three categories of apprenticeships available for those aged 16 and over:
+There are four categories of apprenticeships available for those aged 16 and over:

 These apprenticeships are equivalent for students with five GCSE passes at A*-C or 9-4 levels.